How to survive an Autodesk Audit – Legal tips from the software licensing trenches!

 Bonus Materials: Vondran Legal Hour Podcast revealing Autodesk Audit Tips!

 So you got the Autodesk Audit “love letter” from a law firm demanding that you submit to a “voluntary” software licensing audit (now, at times they are saying it is NOT VOLUNTARY, but rather a CONTRACTUAL AUDIT).
 What do you do?
 Do you call a copyright attorney?
 Do you just try to handle the problem on your own by writing a software dispute letter?
 Do you destroy your Autodesk software and hope the problem goes away?
-Just what do you do?
 This blog provides a general legal overview of Autodesk software audits.
 We are not aware of any law firm in the United States that has handled more Autodesk audits than our boutique software licensing compliance defense firm.
 DO NOT PAY AN INEXPERIENCED FIRM, AND DO NOT PAY EXPENSIVE AND UNPREDICTABLE HOURLY FEES TO HIRE LEGAL COUNSEL.
 We offer low flat rate legal fees and we are the leader in this niche area of copyright infringement law.
 In this area of law, there is simply no substitute for experience.

-How did Autodesk find out about unlicensed CAD software?
+How did Autodesk find out about unlicensed CAD, REVIT, MAYA or INVENTOR software?

 VIDEO: Click on the image above to find out ONE WAY which we BELIEVE (based on comments with past clients) that Autodesk learns about unlicensed software at a design, architect or engineering firm.
 Make sure to Click on the RED “V” to subscribe to our legal channel.